Trending IoT Solutions To Overcome Construction Labor Shortages

 3. Trimble offers connectivity coupled with precision.
 They leverage technologies, such as LIDAR and GNSS, to provide machine control solutions.
 This enables machine-guided construction at heavy civil construction sites.
 The machine controls all connected heavy equipment.

 4. IotaComm develops predictive maintenance systems for the timely replacement of worn parts of machinery or equipment.
 It detects potential defects in all types of systems, from small actuators to large HVAC blower motors.
-The system helps the construction companies save high costs and reduce the downtime of essential equipment.
+The system helps construction companies save high costs and reduce the downtime of essential equipment.

 5. Microsoft's HoloLens allows project managers to envision projects before construction begins on the site.
 It will enable them to overlay the project plan in 3D on the site.
 They can easily identify sections to be resized or fixed.